MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 #### Connect and collaborate

 With Office and OneDrive or SharePoint, multiple people can [collaborate](https://support.office.com/article/Collaborate-in-SharePoint-Online-0c5c3345-0a61-4532-971c-5a1e0970fde3) on a Word document, Excel spreadsheet, or PowerPoint presentation.
-When everyone is working at the same time, that's called co-authoring.
 [Co-authoring](https://support.office.com/article/document-collaboration-and-co-authoring-ee1509b4-1f6e-401e-b04a-782d26f564a4?ocmsassetID=HA102772333&CTT=1&CorrelationId=b620f8ff-d4a2-437a-ba02-3f40546bd326&ui=en-US&rs=en-US&ad=US) is two or more authors work on different parts of a document at the same time.
 While one author works on his section of the document, another author can work on hers, without either interrupting the other's work.
-Co-authoring removes barriers to server-based document collaboration and helps organizations to reduce the overhead associated with traditional document sharing through attachments.

 Enable users to work on any device.
 When users keep files on their local device or on a network share, they're out of luck when they don't have the device with them or don't have a connection to your network.
 If something happens to a user's device, the data might not be recoverable.
 If a user's device is upgraded, local data must be migrated.
 By storing files OneDrive, users can access them from all their devices, such as their phone and their home computer (depending on what you allow).
 They can even access files in a browser from other devices they trust.
 [Get the SharePoint mobile app](https://products.office.com/sharepoint/mobile-app?rtc=1).